 In the recent European Parliament elections, right-wing populist parties made significant gains.
 Commentators have linked the rise of these parties to growing anti-immigration sentiment in the wake of the crisis.
 This column examines the extent to which public opinion has in fact shifted against immigration.
 Survey data shows that there was no Europe-wide surge in anti-immigration opinion between 2006 and 2010, although there was a marked change in Spain, Greece, and Ireland.
 This suggests that populist parties’ success cannot be attributed to anti-immigration sentiment alone.

-Anish Tailor, Nicolas Véron 21 May 2014
+Anish Tailor, Nicolas Véron, Wednesday, May 21, 2014

 The European Parliamentary elections are conducted under rules that give voters power that varies with their nationality.
 This inequality is higher than in European and US national elections, as well as in large emerging-market democracies like Brazil, India, and Indonesia.
 Making the distribution more equal would be simple, but would require a change in the EU Treaties.

-Owen McDougall, Ashoka Mody 17 May 2014
+Owen McDougall, Ashoka Mody, Saturday, May 17, 2014

 Turnout in the 2014 European Parliament elections is seen as a critical test for EU democracy.
 This column presents some predictions.
 Trust in the ECB – rather than in the European Parliament itself – has been associated with higher turnout in previous elections.
 Macroeconomic conditions are also important – where a country’s fiscal problems are greater, voters are more inclined to vote.

 Charles A.E.
-Goodhart, Dirk Schoenmaker 14 December 2011
+Goodhart, Dirk Schoenmaker, Wednesday, December 14, 2011